nabilhassein/nabilhassein.github.io/pages/contact.md

 path: /contact
 ---
 # [Twitter](https://twitter.com/NabilHassein)
-This is the best way to get in touch with me if we haven't met in real life, and it's also a great way to stay up with me if we have!
+This is the best way to get in touch with me if we haven't met in person, and it's also a great way to stay up with me if we have!

 I mostly post about politics,